Requirements & Testing

 - This test measures aerobic capacity used in extended control and defensive tactics training

-Oral interviews are scheduled before an interview board for those candidates who have successfully passed the written and physical ability test and names have been certified by Production Systems Technologies.
+Oral interviews are scheduled before an interview board for those candidates who have successfully passed the written and physical ability test and names have been certified by Public Safety Testing.

 After testing and interviews, applicants are ranked on an eligibility list.
 Applicants are considered when vacancies occur based on the Civil Service "Rule of Five" for additional selection screening, including background investigation, Computer Voice Stress Analyzer, and psychological and medical evaluation before offers of employment will be made.